We will show you how to plant them and care for them so they stay healthy and grow quickly.

 Flowering and Fragrance During early summer and in early fall, during maturity, huge flower spikes produce dozens of creamy white pendulous, lantern-shaped flowers.
 The flowers spikes are somewhere between 2′ – 5′ feet tall.
 Yucca plant flowers are fragrant in the evening and attractive to the yucca moth.

 Cured leaf Yucca grows best in full sun but will tolerate partial shade.
 Lower light levels can result in fewer flowers and spindly growth.
 It is a rather hardy plant and with handle temperatures of −4° degrees Fahrenheit (−20° C) without leaf damage.
-It can withstand occasional freezing temperatures and light snow and recommended for USDA Hardiness Zone 7 – 9.

 This plant doesn’t require much maintenance or grooming.

 Here are some things to keep in mind.
 It is not usually necessary to fertilize this plant.
 It is best to water the plant if there is a longer duration of hot weather

 Water once weekly to ensure a strong root system is established.

 Once plants become established, watering regularly is not necessary.

 They are susceptible the small spiders and bugs which can make your plant week.
 I recommend using a spray 2x year for bugs that you can buy at Home Depot or Lowes’s such as Spectracide Malathion.